zotonic/zotonic/doc/developer-guide/templates.rst

 Variants of the include tag are
 :ref:`tag-catinclude`, :ref:`tag-all-include` and :ref:`tag-all-catinclude`:
-following the :ref:`looking mechanism <guide-lookup-system>` described above, Zotonic will find the best template based on the page and module priority.
+following the :ref:`lookup mechanism <guide-lookup-system>` described above, Zotonic will find the best template based on the page and module priority.

 Inheritance